-Trump Is No Show For FBI Director Chris Wray's Installation
+Trump Is No-Show For FBI Director Chris Wray's Installation

 The decision to fire Comey led to the appointment of special counsel Robert Mueller to take over the bureau's investigation into Russian interference in last year's elections and possible collusion between top aides to the Trump campaign and Russia.

-Thursday's swearing in ceremony at the FBI headquarters was largely a formality but Trump's absence was hard to ignore.
+Thursday's swearing-in ceremony at the FBI headquarters was largely a formality, but Trump's absence was hard to ignore.
 Also not attending the ceremony were former FBI directors Comey and Mueller.

-In the past, presidents normally make remarks at the ceremony and former director's would be in the front row of the audience.
+In the past, presidents normally make remarks at the ceremony and former directors would be in the front row of the audience.
 That's what happened in 2013, when Comey was sworn in.

-Had Trump, Comey and Mueller showed up, it would have been incredibly awkward considering the Russia investigation.
+Had Trump, Comey and Mueller shown up, it would have been incredibly awkward considering the Russia investigation.

 The most senior administration official in attendance was Attorney General Jeff Sessions.
 While he has recused himself from the Russia probe, Sessions played a role in Comey's firing.

-The Washington Post reports.
+The Washington Post reports:

-"Sessions called Wray a "brilliant" attorney dedicated to the rule of law.
+"Sessions called Wray a 'brilliant' attorney dedicated to the rule of law.
 Many of his comments praising Wray, though, could also be taken as an implicit critique of Comey, whose ouster Sessions helped engineer.

 When it was his turn to speak, Wray promised to "protect the American people and uphold the Constitution."